sun-icon-medium Medium Light

 Janet Craig Limelight

 Looking for a great low-maintenance plant with a splash of color?
 The Janet Craig ‘Limelight’ is sure to light up any room.
 It’s got all the low-maintenance and oxygen-producing characteristics of a (regular) Janet Craig with its leaves colored a lemon-limey yellow.
 Also known as a “JC Limelight”, it’s another versatile member of the Dracanea genus (Dracaena deremensis, to be specific).
 Because it produces a less chlorophyll than its Janet Craig relatives, we out this one in the “medium” light category needing a little more light to keep it looking fresh.
-We are offering the Janet Craig Limelight in 10″ and 14″ pot sizes in the ‘bush’ form.

 Description